WICG/nav-speculation/same-origin-chrome-origin-trial.md

 ## Measuring performance

-It is recommended to use real user monitoring (RUM) to measure the performance of the origin trial.
+It is recommended to use real user monitoring (RUM) methods to measure the performance of the origin trial.

 See the [Timing APIs](same-origin-explainer.md#timing-apis) section of the explainer for how to measure user-perceived durations.